suggitpe/spring-boot-kata/instructions/week-1.md

 * Now lets add an endpoint to the service we need to be able to create accounts before we can perform any transactions on them:
 * The first thing we are going to do is to create the test that will a) start up the service and b) call the create account URL.
 * Open up the existing test skeleton (ctrl+n) for `BankAccountServiceEndpointTest`
-* This test needs to start the service before it can execute the test so we need to uncomment out the annotations at the top of the test.
-SpringExtension defines how to integrate into the junit framework.
-SpringBootTest sets up the test with default initialisers and a spring context.
+* This test needs to start the service before it can execute the test so we need to uncomment out the annotations at the top of the test.  `@SpringExtension` defines how to integrate into the junit framework.  `@SpringBootTest' sets up the test with default initialisers and a spring context.
 * Now run the test class.
 What do you notice about the test logging.
 Its takes a while to start up, right?
 * Now uncomment out the first test and you should see that we are getting compiler errors.
 We need to create a domain object for the service to operate.
 * Create a package called domain in the same package as the service.
 Create the domain object in there.